-I. Staac. it Ladeation Record Required Gap MLDS must remove all workforce wage records that are not matched to a student education record.
-This results in two related gaps: As new collections with education data from prior years are added to the MLDS, there may be a gap in a person's workforce history.
+1. Student Education Record Required Gap MLDS must remove all workforce wage records that are not matched to a student education record.
+This results in two related gaps: 1.
+As new collections with education data from prior years are added to the MLDS, there may be a gap in a person's workforce history.
 2. Lack of workforce data for Maryland's workforce population who have not attended a Maryland public school or college/university since 2007-2008.
 Reason Data Sharing Agreement Between the Maryland Department of Labor, Licensing & Regulation and Maryland Longitudinal Data System Center, 1.h.
 "System Identity" means the single unique identifier for each student in the MLDS., Signed July, 2018 System identity includes: i.
 A single student record (PK-12, or postsecondary); or ii.
-A student record matched with a record of the same student in one or more education sectors and/or the workforce.
+A student record matched with a record of the same student in one or more lucio e etc education sectors and/or the workforce.
 Impacts The MLDS Center is unable to load all Maryland wage records if there is no matching student education record in the MLDS.
 This limits the Center's ability to analyze all Maryland wage records, resulting in the inability to compare workforce outcomes of students who attended K12 or postsecondary education in Maryland with Maryland's entire workforce population.
 Additionally, Labor does not retain UI wage data beyond sixteen quarters.
 As new data collections are added to the MLDS, even if a person had an education record for multiple years, the MLDS Center cannot match to prior wages earned in Maryland.
 Resolution Request and find Labor workforce data more than 4 years old.
 Request Labor update their definition of "System identity" to not require an identity already in the system.
 This change would need to be reflected in Labor's MOU.
-Feasibility Data Available - In-Progress Status Planned Began discussions to receive wage data from prior years as part of the WDQI grant work.
+Feasibility Data Available - In-Progress Status Planned Continue discussions with Labor to receive wage data from prior years.
+Also discuss removing the requirement in Labor's MOU to remove all workforce wage records that are not matched to a student education record.